Redy1908/GreenWay-Backend/README.md

 ## Running the Project

-Execute ```docker compose up -d``` iin the root directory.
+Execute ```docker compose up -d``` in the root directory.
 The REST API will be available at http://localhost:8080.

 ## Customizing the Setup (Optional)